 - Olenski’s 2-minute Rule.
 If you can do a task in under 2 minutes, do it at once.

 - First, reduce the flow of emails entering your inbox by massively unsubscribing to newsletters.
 I used to hoard newsletters of interest, telling myself I’d be reading them one day.
 That day hasn’t come, and it never will.
 You can use a third-party app to roll your newsletters, like Unroll or Clean Email.

 A good productivity tip is to know your equipment – in our case, your computer and software.
 Ask for tech advice, take a crash course, watch tutorials, and read tips and hacks.
 Yes, not everyone is tech-savvy.
 But there is no excuse for not keeping up to date about the technology you’re using.

 Technology has come a long way, so freshen up your computer skills.
 Try out Gmail’s smart features, Microsoft Office’s latest products, and your awesome project management software’s latest features.
 Automate your workflow and facilitate the way you manage projects and your business through third-party apps and integrations.
 These are practical tips on how to boost your team’s efficiency at least twofold:

 - Use a time tracker to improve your time estimates and identify non-essential tasks.
-Automation can handle up to 45% of repetitive work, so an automated time-tracker is even better to boost productivity.
+Automation can handle up to 45% of repetitive work, so an automated time-tracker is even better for boosting productivity.